chanzuckerberg/cellxgene-census/api/python/cellxgene_census/tests/README.md

 There are two Pytest marks you can use from the command line:

-- live_corpus: tests that directly access the `latest` version of the Cellxgene Census.
+- live_corpus: tests that directly access the `latest` version of the Census.
 Enabled by default.
 - expensive: tests that are expensive (ie., cpu, memory, time).
 Disabled by default - enable with `--expensive`.
 Some of these tests are _very_ expensive, ie., require a very large memory host to succeed.

 By default, only relatively cheap & fast tests are run.
 To enable `expensive` tests: